dnsimple/chef-pdns/README.md

 gpgsql-password=wadus
 ```

-And a service named `pdns-server_01` which is symbolically linked linked to `pdns` if you are using SysVinit.

 #### General note about resource properties

 Most properties are simple ruby strings, but there are cases that require special attention.
 Properties specified as elements in arrays will be split up (see split ruby method) and separated by commas.

 Boolean properties will be always translated to 'yes' or 'no'.

 Some properties need to be set consistently across resources, they will be noted in their specific sections at the top under 'Consistent?'.

 Most of the properties are optional and have sane defaults, so they are only recommended for customized installs.

 ### pdns_authoritative_install